sonic011gamer/Nexus5XPkg/README.md

 ## Linux notes

-Booting linux is still untested as of now, but should work (and it should be possible to get framebuffer working on mainline linux by chainloading it from uefi)
+Mainline linux boots with framebuffer working, but kernel panics.
+Cause is not identified yet.

 ## Framebuffer notes

-Nexus 5X uses a command-mode panel, so a function to refresh the framebuffer had to be implemented.
+The bootloader on Nexus 5X disables refresh, so a function to enable it again had to be implemented

 ## WSL Build Notes